Simon-Hi5/thesis-template/README.md

 ### Requirements

-- A TeX distribution (TeX Live recommended).
-- Biber (for bibliography processing).
-- make (optional, the Makefile wraps the build commands).

-On Linux (Debian/Ubuntu) you can install the basics with:
+For the local setup, Linux (Debian/Ubuntu) is recommended.
+You can install all necessary packages with:

-`sudo apt install texlive-extra biber make`
+`sudo apt-get install -y make texlive texlive-latex-extra texlive-extra-utils texlive-science biber chktex`

+This command installs:

+- TeX Live: LaTeX distribution
+- Biber: Bibliography handling with BibLaTeX
+- make: Automates the build process
+- latexindent: Formats LaTeX source code nicely
+- chktex: Checks for typographic and other LaTeX issues

+Visual Studio Code (VS Code) is recommended as the editor, as all necessary extensions and settings for formatting, linting, and spell checking are already pre-configured in the `.vscode` folder.

 ### Build PDF

+To build the final PDF, simply run:

+`make`

+This will execute the following sequence:

-1. `pdflatex -synctex=1 -interaction=nonstopmode Thesis-Template.tex`
+1. `pdflatex -synctex=1 -interaction=nonstopmode -file-line-error Thesis-Template.tex`
 2. `biber Thesis-Template`
 3. `makeglossaries Thesis-Template`
 4. `pdflatex -synctex=1 -interaction=nonstopmode Thesis-Template.tex`
 5. `pdflatex -synctex=1 -interaction=nonstopmode Thesis-Template.tex`

-Or simply run:

-`make`